Acanthamoeba Keratitis early diagnosis is a key factor and how, is for many, a dilemma.

 Remember, not always but usually outcome are better if picked within 6 weeks of onset of infection.

 Do not start steroid drops on the eye until you have ruled out possibility of AK (wait till AK corneal scrape result with can take 10 days or PCR that can take 3 days).
 10 % of cases can be Poly microbial, so keep the patient on Antibiotics even if get positive results of AK with Confocal or Scrapes .
 Always act promptly with keeping a track of days of infection, CLs related infection are not easy to treat especially now with fungal infections are more and more getting diagnosed.

 Always suspect of AK if corneal ulcer is not responding or is responding to conventional antibiotics slow.

 Regarding treatments for Acanthamoeba Keratitis, what we have experienced till now – based on a non standard protocol – that each doctor/country does have their own protocol.
 It is important that the sooner you are diagnosed the better!
 The first weeks are very intense but vitally important to adhere to.
 Look for professionals with experience in Acanthamoeba Keratitis.

 We have a list of Hospitals where AK Warriors have been treated so we know they have expertise.

 Usually once AK is confirmed, you will be given drops and/or pills (depends on each doctor) and you will have to take these eye drops every hour for several days 24/7, then moving to every hour (except the night) and depending on how the treatment is working they will adjust accordingly.

-Important, do not underestimate the pain and ask for painkillers if needed, each person deals with pain in a different way and it is important you get some rest throughout the first weeks.
+Important, do not underestimate the pain and mental impact, so ask for pain management and mental counsellor, each person deals with this journey and with pain in a different way and it is important you get the right support as well as some rest throughout the first weeks.